andrew6072/multiconer/README.md

 ```

 - PATH_TO_TRAIN replace with its own path like: "/path/to/data/multiconer2022/RU-Russian/ru_train.conll"
-- PATH_TO_DEVreplace with its own path like: "/path/to/data/multiconer2022/RU-Russian/ru_dev.conll"
+- PATH_TO_DEV replace with its own path like: "/path/to/data/multiconer2022/RU-Russian/ru_dev.conll"
 - MODEL_NAME replace with your model name, like: "xlmr_ner_ru"

 ###### Evaluate the trained model